tum-ai/space/README.md

 Working with Linear tickets is very similar to working with GitHub issues.
 It works as follows:

-1. Start by clicking on the chosen ticket.
+1. Start by clicking on the chosen ticket
-2. Click on the branch icon in the top left corner to copy the branch name - this allows Linear to track the ticket status and progress.
+2. Click on the branch icon in the top left corner to copy the branch name - this allows Linear to track the ticket status and progress
 3. Now locate the space repository and create a new branch:

 ```bash